Symmetry Exploits for Bayesian Cubature Methods: Symmetric Change of Measure

 Suppose that $M$ is a fully symmetric domain and that $\nu$ is an arbitrary measure, admitting a density $p_\nu$, against which the function $f^\dagger \colon M \to \mathbb{R}$ is to be integrated.
 Further suppose that there is a fully symmetric measure $\nu_*$ on $M$ such that $\nu$ is absolutely continuous with respect to $\nu_*$, and therefore admits a density $p_{\nu_*}$ such that the Radon--Nikodym derivative $\mathrm{d} \nu / \mathrm{d} \nu_* = p_\nu(\b{x}) / p_{\nu_*}(\b{x})$ is well-defined.
 Then the integral of interest can be re-written as an integral with respect to the fully symmetric measure $\nu_*$:

 Note that the existence of the second integral follows from the Radon--Nikodym property and the monotone convergence theorem.
-Thus, the assumption of a fully symmetric measure $\nu$ in the statement of Thms.\ \ref{thm:bc-fss}, \ref{thm:BSC-FSS}, and \ref{thm:mobc-fss} is not overly restrictive.
-This \emph{symmetric change of measure} technique is demonstrated on a numerical example in Sec.\ \ref{sec: importance sampling example}.
+Thus, the assumption of a fully symmetric measure $\nu$ in the statement of Theorems~\ref{thm:bc-fss},~\ref{thm:BSC-FSS}, and~\ref{thm:mobc-fss} is not overly restrictive.
+This \emph{symmetric change of measure} technique is demonstrated on a numerical example in Section~\ref{sec: importance sampling example}.

-\begin{remark} Note that the situation here is unlike standard importance sampling (see e.g. Sec.\ 3.3 of \cite{Robert2013}), in that the importance distribution $\nu_*$ is required to be fully symmetric.
+\begin{remark} Note that the situation here is unlike standard importance sampling (see e.g. Section~3.3 of \cite{Robert2013}), in that the importance distribution $\nu_*$ is required to be fully symmetric.
 As such, it seems not obvious how to mathematically characterise an ``optimal'' choice of $\nu_*$.
 Indeed, any notion of optimality ought also depend on the cubature method that will be used.
 Nevertheless, obvious constructions (e.g. the choice of $\nu_*$ as an isotropic centred Gaussian for $\nu$ sub-Gaussian and $M = \mathbb{R}^m$) can work rather well. \end{remark}